 Experienced and new public event planners alike appreciate a good checklist.

 The city of Chicago requires vendors attend a class by the Department of Health before submitting any applications.
 Also, vendors must obtain a Summer Festival Sanitation Training and Certification (offered by the Illinois Restaurant Association).
 The health officer, who determines whether a vendor will receive a permit for operation, maintains the authority to suspend any permit at any time.

 The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction and toxic material.
 It also requires vendors attend a mandatory sanitation seminar.

 On a related note, special event liquor license(s) must be received 20 days prior to the event.

 08Have a Plan for Contracting City Services

-Public or private contractors must be hired for a range of services, including posting no parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
-In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee scheduled based on expertise.
+Public or private contractors must be hired for a range of services, including posting No Parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
+In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee schedule based on expertise.